Frequently Asked Questions

 Phirewall evaluates rules in a strict, deterministic order.
 The first match wins:

-- Fail2Ban -- if already banned, 403; if filter matches, increment failure counter
+- Fail2Ban: if already banned, 403; if filter matches, increment the failure counter

 How do I handle trusted proxies?